joao-oak/Database-Grades/README.md

 The requirements for the database are:

 A student can enroll in many courses, and there is not a limit for the number of courses that a student can be enrolled in.
 Each enrollment is an association between student and course.
-The university needs to store the following data for each student: first_name, last_name, email, date_of_birth, state, gpa , and if the student needs accessibility (for example, a room needs to have a ramp or an elevator so that a student in a wheelchair can get access to it).
+The university needs to store the following data for each student: first_name, last_name, email, date_of_birth, state, gpa from high school, and if the student needs accessibility (for example, a room needs to have a ramp or an elevator so that a student in a wheelchair can get access to it).
 Each student has a unique student number.
 Email is composed by <first_name>.<last_name>@jsuniversity.edu.

 A room has a name, a maximum capacity, and can have or not projector and/or computers.
 Also, some of the rooms are accessible to students with disabilities.
 A room belongs to a building which also has a name.
-In the whole university there are no rooms with the same name.
-And the names of the buildings are also unique.
+The names of the buildings are also unique.
 There is an identifier code for every room and building.

 For each course there are several but well-defined evaluation types (exam_names).
-Evaluations will occur each one of them on a specific date and time(start time and end time), but the same evaluation can take place, and at the same time, in more than one room for different students.
+Each Evaluations will occur in a specific date and time(start time and end time), but the same evaluation can take place, and at the same time, in more than one room for different students.
 An evaluation type might require or not a projector and/or computers.
 Attendance of each student for each evaluation type of a course ,in which the student is enrolled, will be recorded and the grade achieved as well.

 ---
 The project is composed by the following steps: